 Java exception FAQ: What is a Java NumberFormatException?

-Answer: A Java NumberFormatException usually occurs when you try to do something like convert a String to a numeric value, like an int, float, double, long, etc.
+A Java NumberFormatException usually occurs when you try to do something like convert a String to a numeric value, like an int, float, double, long, etc. The exception indicates that the conversion process failed, such as if you try to convert a string like "foo" to an int.

 The best way to show a NumberFormatException is by example, so here's an example where I intentionally write bad Java code to throw a NumberFormatException: